 We have partnered with third parties to support our information technology systems.
 This makes our operations vulnerable to adverse effects if such third parties fail to perform adequately.
 In 2019, we entered into an agreement with a third-party vendor who manages certain of our information technology services including, among other things, our infrastructure operations, end-user services, data centers, public cloud and application management.
+In 2022 we extended our agreement for an additional seven years.
 As a result of the agreement, we were able to reduce our administrative expenses, while improving the reliability of our information technology functions, and maintain targeted levels of service and operating performance.
 A portion of these services are provided on our premises, while other portions of the services are performed at the vendor's facilities.